 Also, one thing I forgot to mention – Nihon Falcom have decided to implement the hyper mode within this version as well.
 It took me a while to find it (tapping the left side of the touchpad) but this is probably the best mechanic in a game like this.
 Without it on, the game feels very slow and sluggish at times, especially in battles.
 With it on though, everything moves nice and fast.

-I honestly doubted that Trails of Cold Steel III could topple the incredible experience I had with the previous two games, oh how I was wrong.
-Taking everything which made the last two games great, Nihon Falcom has created a more advanced and enhanced version of the game we all know and love.
+I honestly doubted that Trails of Cold Steel III could beat the incredible experience I had with the previous two games, oh how I was wrong.
+Taking everything which made the first two games great, Nihon Falcom has created a more advanced and enhanced version of the game we all know and love.
 There’s little to fault when a game manages to keep me invested and hooked for over 120 hours on my first playthrough, sat on the edge of my seat with each and every revelation and event, both cheering and getting emotional along with the characters.
 JRPG fans have to buy this game, it’s mandatory if you’ve played the previous two and enjoyed them as you’re guaranteed to simply love this game without any doubt.

 The Legend of Heroes: Trails of Cold Steel III far exceeded any and all expectations I had for the third instalment, it’s simply the best JRPG I’ve played this generation and I eagerly await the arrival of part four so that I can join Rean and friends on their next adventure…